clarklindev/microservices-stephengrider-with-node-and-react/README.md

 ### 452. The Payments Service

-#### TODO: ExpirationComplete sets 'OrderStatus.Cancelled' should be 'OrderStatus.Complete'
+#### TODO: ExpirationComplete sets 'OrderStatus.Cancelled' but, should be 'OrderStatus.Complete'
 - NOTE: `ExpirationComplete` event sets order status to "Cancelled"
 - `orders/src/events/listeners/expiration-complete-listener.ts`
 - we should change this, so that orders that have been paid for, should be "complete" and should not be "cancelled"